inclusive-design/guide.inclusivedesign.ca/README.md

 # Generating a Static version
 To create a static version of the site, run: `docpad generate --env static`.
 This will generate a version in the `./out/` directory which you can then view locally or upload to a web server.

+# Differences with docs-template
+The Inclusive Design Guide uses the `docs-template` project, but uses a slightly different template structure.
+The `docs-template` uses a single content template `default.html.handlebars`.
+The Inclusive Design Guide instead refactored that default template into partials located in the `/layouts/partials/` directory.

 # License Information
 The docs-template project is licensed under Creative Commons Attribution 3.0 - http://creativecommons.org/licenses/by/3.0/